croxton/imgixer/README.md

 Generate image transformation URLs that work with [Imgix](https://imgix.com), [Imagekit](https://imagekit.io) and [Servd](https://servd.host).

 * Generate urls with convenient methods for responsive images.
+* Use the same transform parameters with all image providers.
-* Speed up your templates and control panel by swapping Craft's native image transforms with Imgix rendering.
+* Speed up your templates and control panel by swapping Craft's native image transforms with Imgix or Imagekit rendering.
 * Host with [Servd.host](https://servd.host)?
 Use Servd’s built-in image transform service.

 ![Screenshot](resources/img/plugin-logo.png)